8 Life Changing Benefits of Journaling

 6. Increases Self-Awareness

-When you journal on a regular basis, you learn what works for you.
-You discover what makes you happy, sad, confident, or insecure, and that is crucial for your overall well-being.
+When you journal regularly, you learn what works for you.
+You discover what makes you happy, sad, confident, or insecure and what is crucial for your overall well-being.
 Writing down your thoughts and feelings allows insight into a situation and how to handle it.
 Equally, journaling broadens your perspective by allowing you to read what you've written and, in turn, look at it with fresh eyes.

 7. Improves Problem-Solving Skills